nausheenfatma/MedicalAppointmentScheduler/ReadMe.md

+This is a take-home assignment I received as a part of a free non-NDA interview for a healthcare company

-# Agentic Workflow Management System (Medical Appointments)
+# Problem Statement: Agentic Workflow Management System (Medical Appointments)

 A lightweight agentic orchestration system that processes medical appointments through multiple intelligent stages, supports dynamic prioritization (heuristic + LLM-ready), and enables human-in-the-loop exception handling via a concierge UI.